Skip to main content

 6 - Waiting for the green light

 Encourage a gradual return to normal activities.
-Wait for authorization from healthcare professional before returning the child to activities involving the risk of a collision, fall or hit to the head.
+Wait for authorization from healthcare professional before completely returning the child to activities involving the risk of a collision, fall or hit to the head.

 Some references